qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Rebase can rewrite history.
 After rebasing local branch, normal push will give weird result (because history is rewritten).
 Rebase should be used with force push.
 If remote branch's history is rewritten, pulling should use `--rebase`.
   - Force pushing with `--force-with-lease` can sometimes avoid overwriting other developers' commits.
 But if you fetch then don't pull, `--force-with-lease` cannot protect.
 - Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
 (A cleaner way to cancel a merge, instead of reverting merge, is to backup the branch, then hard reset to commit before merge, then cherry pick commits after merge, then force push.)
 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
-[Guest Post: How I Scanned all of GitHub’s “Oops Commits” for Leaked Secrets](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
+[See also](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
 - In GitHub, if there is a private repo A and you forked it as B (also private), then when A become public, the private repo B's content is also publicly accessible, even after deleting B. [See also](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).
+- GitHub by default allows deleting a release tag, and adding a new tag with same name, pointing to another commit.
 - `git stash pop` does not drop the stash if there is a conflict.
 - MacOS auto adds `.DS_Store` files into every folder.
 It's recommended to add `**/.DS_Store` into `.gitignore`.